RomainMarcazzan/medical-awp/progress.md

 ## Future Enhancements (Post-MVP)

 - [ ] Support for more document types (e.g., `.pdf`, `.docx`) using Go libraries.
-- [ ] Persistent document store (e.g., using SQLite or a simple file-based database) instead of in-memory.
 - [ ] UI for managing loaded documents (e.g., view list, remove documents).
 - [ ] Option to select different Ollama models from the UI.
 - [ ] More sophisticated RAG techniques (e.g., re-ranking, query transformations).